 An enhanced air filtration system has been installed to keep clean, fresh air circulating in the theatres and throughout the building.

-We will no longer be hosting post-show meet-and-greets with the actors in the lobby.
+We will not be hosting post-show meet-and-greets with the actors in the lobby.

-Common areas and performance halls are being cleaned and sanitized daily.
+Common areas and performance halls are cleaned and sanitized daily.

-All restrooms have been outfitted with touchless fixtures.
-Restrooms are being sanitized daily and throughout performances.
+Restrooms are outfitted with touchless fixtures.
+They are being sanitized daily and throughout performances.

 Support Local Art During COVID-19